lisajnssn/lisajnssn.github.io/content/_index.md

     id: dissertationphd
     content:
       title: 'Dissertation'
-      subtitle: 'Divided over Democracy - The effects of Affective Polarization on Citizens' Democratic Support in Europe'
+      subtitle: 'Divided over Democracy - The effects of Affective Polarization on the Democratic Support of citizens in Europe'
       text: |-
         Use this area to speak to your mission.
 I'm a research scientist in the Moonshot team at DeepMind.
 I blog about machine learning, deep learning, and moonshots.